zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Are the tests passing locally and on Travis?
 - [ ] Is the documentation up to date?

+## Components
+- [ ] Has a storybook story been created or updated?
+- [ ] Is the component accessible?
+  - [ ] Can it be used by a screen reader and without a mouse?

 ## Apps

 - [ ] Does it work in all major browsers: Firefox, Chrome, Edge, Safari?
 - [ ] Does it work on mobile?
-- [ ] Can you `yarn panic && yarn bootstrap` and app works as expected?
+- [ ] Can you `yarn panic && yarn bootstrap` or `docker-compose up --build` and app works as expected?

 ## Publishing